Srijan-D/pdf.ai/README.md

-⚠!!Currently trying to fix an issue being faced in production due to earlier version of pinecone!! try to replicate the issue by cloning the repository all contributions are welcome
+⚠!!Currently trying to fix an issue being caused due to deployment of edge functions.
+Althouth the project is working completely fine locally. try to replicate the issue by cloning the repository all contributions are welcome